emsec/ChameleonMini/Doc/DESFireSupportReadme.md

 ## New development sources of DESFire support for the Chameleon Mini

 David Oswald has added a [DESFire emulation project](https://github.com/orgs/emsec/projects?type=classic) to organize tasks in progress for DESFire emulation support on the Chameleon Mini.
-The [original development sources](https://github.com/maxieds/ChameleonMiniDESFireStack/releases) are now archived and not kept up to date.
-Development sources for pull request projects in progress by **@maxieds** are [located here](https://github.com/maxieds/ChameleonMini).
+The [original development sources](https://github.com/maxieds/ChameleonMiniDESFireStack/releases) are now archived and not kept up to date with the latest firmware pull requests and development sources.
+There are development sources for pull request projects in progress written by **@maxieds** are [located here](https://github.com/maxieds/ChameleonMini).
 For example, a newer branch can be built by running
 ```bash
 $ git clone https://github.com/maxieds/ChameleonMini.git
 $ cd ChameleonMini